Small Business HQ

 3. Managing the Time and Cost Associated with CRM Implementation

 From CRM vendor selection to implementation, training, and business dependency, the cost of custom CRM is enormous, which can be a challenge for SMBs.
-Typically, CRM solutions like Salesforce can cost around $15,000-20,000 for a 10-15 user team, considering the software engineers’ hourly rate of $30.
+Typically, CRM solutions like Salesforce can cost around $250–$7,500 for a 10-15-user team monthly.

 Managing the Time and Cost Associated with CRM Implementation